DayToDayDevOpsCourse/GitHub/Day2/Day2-Practice.md

         Syntax: git push origin <commit-id>:<branchName>

- # Bitbucket
+ # Bitbucket & GitLab

-      Practice the same above steps with Bitbucket https://bitbucket.org/ (This is the similar tool to GitHub).
+      Practice the same above steps with Bitbucket https://bitbucket.org/ and GitLab https://gitlab.com/ (This is the similar tool to GitHub).

       Parallelly you can learn both the tools since operations(git commands & worlflow, branching, merging, tagging etc) wise both are same.